olivier-boesch/music_notebook_class/README.md

 # music_notebook_class
 Music class for jupyter notebooks

-as notebook or python module (use as hidden lib in capytale)
+python module (use as hidden lib in capytale) and test notebook

 ----